crukci-bioinformatics/mga2/README.md

 This profile can be specified using the `-profile` command line option.

     nextflow run crukci-bioinformatics/mga2 -c mga.config -profile myprofile

 With this profile, Nextflow will submit jobs to cluster nodes using the SLURM resource manager.
-A maximum number of 25 jobs that will be submitted for running in parallel and Nextflow will poll every 30 seconds for completed jobs.
-Use of Singularity for running jobs using the mga2 container is enabled and it is not necessary to specify this separately with the  `-with-singularity` option.
+A maximum number of 25 jobs that will be submitted to the 'large' queue for running in parallel and Nextflow will poll every 30 seconds to check for completed jobs.
+Use of Singularity for running jobs using the mga2 container is enabled so it is not necessary to specify this separately with the `-with-singularity` option.

-### Pipeline summary reports
+### Nextflow reports

-Nextflow can provide very useful reports detailing the completion status, execution time and memory used by each task, both as a report containing box plots for each process/task type and a summary table and as a timeline plot.
+Nextflow can provide a useful summary report detailing the completion status, execution time and memory used by each task, and a timeline chart.

-Use the `-with-report` and `-with-timeline` command line options to produce these reports when running MGA.
+Use the `-with-report` and `-with-timeline` command line options to produce these reports when running MGA, e.g.

      nextflow run crukci-bioinformatics/mga2 -c mga.config -with-report mga.report.html --with-timeline mga.timeline.html

+### Nextflow log files and work directories

+Nextflow logs information to a hidden file named `.nextflow.log` in the launch directory in which MGA is run.
+This can contain useful informations that can help with debugging problems with running MGA.
+It will, for example, show which task(s) failed and the directory in which that task was run.

+Nextflow runs each task within its own directory.
+These directories are created under a directory named `work`.
+Each task run directory contains hidden files with names such as `.command.sh` and `.command.out`, which can be helpful in debugging Nextflow pipelines.

+The work directories contain intermediate files produced when running MGA.
+The final outputs are written either to the launch directory or the directory specified using `--output-dir` or the `outputDir` parameter.
+The `work` directory can be deleted on successful completion of the MGA pipeline unless other Nextflow pipelines are also being run from the launch directory.

 ---